 One of the most obvious changes is Samsung’s new One UI 2.0 which brings tweaks and style changes to the company’s user interface for Galaxy phones.

-Other features on board include improvements to Dark Mode (formally known as Night Mode), smoother animations, full screen gestures, improvements to one-handed mode, new features for Device Care, camera improvements, and a whole lot more.
+Some of the more notable changes include improvements to Dark Mode (formally known as Night Mode), smoother animations, full screen gestures, improvements to one-handed mode, new features for Device Care, camera improvements, and a whole lot more.

 Android 10 could have a tremendous impact on your Galaxy S10’s performance.
 And while some of you will see improvements, others will run into bugs and performance issues.